xch00/cs294-137-hw2-xch00/README.md

         }
         else
         {
-            // The plane manager will set newly detected planes to active by
+            // The plane manager will set all detected planes to active by
             // default so we will continue to disable these.
             //planeManager.SetTrackablesActive(false); //For older versions of AR foundation planeManager.detectionMode = PlaneDetectionMode.None;